miloulach/dieghernan.github.io/blog/test.md

 ```
 <img src="https://dieghernan.github.io/assets/figs/Organ donor rate per million by country gradient map (2017).svg">

-And that’s all.
+And thatâ€™s all.
 Our `.svg` file is ready to be included in Wikipedia.
 I
-will update this post once it’s done.
+will update this post once itâ€™s done.